nkkize/nkkize.github.io/_posts/2020-08-09-passing-parameter-in-JavaScriptExecutor-methods.md

 ---
 layout: post
-title: Regex Intro
+title: Passing Parameters in javascriptExecutor
 date: 2020-08-09 13:32:20 +0300
-description: Regex Intro
+description: Passing Parameters in javascriptExecutor
-img: i-js1.png
+img: i-js1.jpeg
 fig-caption: # Add figcaption (optional)
-tags: [regex]
+tags: [javascriptExecutor, javascript]
 ---

 In this post I will explain how we can pass a java parameter into the javascript method which is executed using the JavaScriptExecutor interface provided by ther selenium webdriver.